Seans99/DOTS-ECS/README.md

 I also used the Jobs System to run tasks in parallel, which greatly improved how quickly I could update player and bullet positions.

+This is not a finished game, as the collisions and other things are missing, these were not required for the assignment.

 Reflection:

 Separating data and behavior with ECS helped manage complex interactions and keep performance high.